timescale/docs/timescaledb/how-to-guides/time-buckets/index.md

 `time_bucket`.

 Continuous aggregates don't allow functions that depend on a local timezone setting.
-That is, you cannot cast a `TIMESTAMPTZ` to `TIMESTAMP` within a continuous aggregate definition.
+That is, you cannot cast `TIMESTAMPTZ` to `TIMESTAMP` within a continuous aggregate definition.
 To learn more and find a workaround, see the section on [time in continuous aggregates][time-cagg].